creepersguitar/CI-project4/README.md

 The test cases are all based from the 'I think therefore i blog' module on the CI LMS (learning management system) The 3 tests that are ran came back with originally 2 errors... then it went to 3 then back to 2 but currently as of 17:35 on 17/07/2024, it is down to 1 error.
 ![Test image 1](./backgroundcode/static/backgroundcode/images/readme-images/test1.png)
+- Test image 1 = the fix for this was to replace self.assertTrue with self.assertFalse
 ![Test image 2](./backgroundcode/static/backgroundcode/images/readme-images/test2.png)
 - Test image 2 = the fix for this was to just get rid of the line causing the test to fail
 - Test image 3 = the fix for this was to also get rid of the line causing the test to fail